-- Books and kit items not issued are credited, upon student dropping or withdrawing. - Note: Tuition is neither negotiable nor adjusted, unless otherwise noted as a promotion or discount.
+- Books and kit items issued are non-refundable. - Books and kit items not issued are credited, upon student dropping or withdrawing. - Note: Tuition is neither negotiable nor adjusted, unless otherwise noted as a promotion or discount.

-Revised: November 4, 2024
+Revised: January 1, 2024